dsc-iem/WebDev-Hacktoberfest/README.md

 # WebDev-Hacktoberfest
+#THIS REPOSITORY IS NOT ELIGIBLE FOR HACKTOBERFEST.
+PULL REQUESTS MADE HERE WON'T COUNT TOWARDS THE HACKTOBERFEST CHALLENGE!
 A repo for complete beginners to get started with contributing in Open Source

 ## What will you contribute?